Alfresco/docs-alfresco/content-accelerator/latest/configure/other-aca-admin-configs.md

 ### DataDictionary Picklist

-**NOTE** - DataDictionary picklists are reserved for future use and are not currently supported.
+> **Note:** DataDictionary picklists are reserved for future use and are not currently supported.

 DataDictionary picklists will get their values from the underlying data model.